FiveTechSoft/mod_harbour/linux/readme.md

 ***

 To use the rewrite module you have to modify /etc/apache2/apache2.conf directly and not use .htaccess (because rewrite gets not enough memory).
-This way it works fine and there are no segmentation fault in error.log
+This way it works fine and there are no segmentation faults in error.log
 ```
 <Directory /var/www/html/snipets>
   SetEnv APP_TITLE "Snipets v0.1"